opendevstack/ods-e2e-tests/README.md

 # ods-e2e-tests
-End-to-end tests to assert the correct functionality of an OpenDevStack installation
+End-to-end functional tests, based on Spock/Geb and gradle to assert the correct functionality of an OpenDevStack installation